Skip to content

 Types of HOA Disputes We Handle

-California's Davis-Stirling Act creates specific obligations for HOAs.
-When your association violates these obligations, you have legal remedies.
-LS Carlson Law handles every type of HOA dispute under California law.
+California’s Davis-Stirling Act creates specific obligations for HOAs.
+When your association violates them, you have legal remedies — and we enforce them.

 Under the Davis-Stirling Act, California HOAs have a fiduciary duty to maintain and repair common areas including pools, landscaping, roofing, and shared structures.
 When your HOA collects assessments but fails to perform necessary repairs—whether it’s deferred maintenance on aging infrastructure, water intrusion from neglected plumbing, or safety hazards in parking structures—you have legal remedies.
 In wildfire-prone areas of Southern California, failure to maintain defensible space can pose life-threatening risks.
 LS Carlson Law holds California HOAs accountable for every dollar they collect.
 Contact us to explore your legal options.